 3) Blocker Territory Databases: Blocker territories are the result of an improved partition of an active area.
 In the case that the original active area is not in the database as a whole, an improved partition is computed.
 If no blocker territories can be partitioned out, then the bounds of this active area are computed as in Section IV-A3.
 If the improved partition succeeds, then the bounds of the resulting blocker territories and active areas are computed separately.
 A blocker can be used to improve the bounds of at most one area that it is part of.
-For example, Figure 9 shows a blocker territory delimited by the dashed line, containing one normal queen A1 and one blocker territory, or to move in the remaining active area.
+For example, Fig. 9 shows a blocker territory delimited by the dashed line, containing one normal queen A1 and one blocker B2.
+This blocker can either be used to help fill the blocker territory, or to move in the remaining active area.